-For a complete list of public health assessments and consultations conducted nationally go to the ATSDR web site.
+For public health assessments and health consultations conducted nationally go to the ATSDR web site.

 In addition to public health assessments and health consultations, the CHP may conduct a health study or issue a health advisory when exposures to environmental contamination occur.

 Public health assessments and health consultations that have been conducted by ATSDR for sites in Georgia and across the country can be found at the ATSDR web site, and copies of specific reports can be ordered by calling the ATSDR Information Center toll-free at 1-888-422-8737.